RafaelFaisca32/desofs2024_M1C_3/Documentation/ThreatModelingProcess/ThreatModelingProcess.md

 | Information Disclosure | Threat action intending to read a file that one was not granted access to, or to read data in transit. | <ul><li>Authorization</li><li>Encryption</li><li>Protect secrets</li><li>Don’t store secrets</li><li>SMS Verification Code</li><li>Robust authentication and authorization verification process</li></ul> |
 | Denial of Service | Threat action attempting to deny access to valid users, such as by making a web server temporarily unavailable or unusable. | <ul><li>Appropriate authentication</li><li>Appropriate authorization</li><li>Quality of service</li><li>Traffic Filtering</li><li>Rate Limiting</li></ul> |
 | Elevation of privilege | Threat action intending to gain privileged access to resources in order to gain unauthorized access to information or to compromise a system. | <ul><li>Implement Least Privilege</li><li>Logging</li><li>Robust authentication and authorization verification process</li></ul> |

+### Data Flow Diagram

+The data flow diagram with STRIDE associated is accessible in this [PDF](./threatmodel.pdf).

+#### Description DFD

+Our application has 2 actors:
+    - External Geographical API
+      - This is an external API that will be used for the coordinates managment and live tracker for the user.
+      - This actor is out of scope because it will not be managed by our application.
+It is not our priority to secure because is external.
+    - Browser
+      - The user will use the browser to interact with our application.

+It has 2 Processes:
+    - Frontend Application
+      - This process contains all the interactions needed with the frontend application.
+It will have the renderization of the UI and it will send REST Requests and receive REST Responses to another process - Backend Application.
+      - It reads the frontend application configuration.
+    - Backend Application
+      - This process, a backend API, is responsible to handle requests from the frontend process, handle them as needed and answer them with responses.
+It will gather data from the file system and from the database to answer the requests.
+It also writes logging into the logging system for every action made.
+      - This process will contain all the business logic, so, it will be logged all the actions performed by the users.

+And finally, 5 Stores:
+    - Frontend Application Config
+      - This store will store the configuration for the frontend process, it will only be read by it.
+      - It is out of scope but it has to be secure because it can contain secrets.
+    - Backend Application Config
+      - This store will store the configuration for the backend process, it will only be read by it.
+      - It is out of scope but it has to be secure because it can contain secrets.
+    - File System
+      - This store represents the file system and it contains files.
+      - The backend process can upload files to it and download files from it.
+    - Database
+      - This store contains all the data that the applications asks to persist.
+      - The backend application will ask for the data in form of queries and the database will respond with the results.
+    - Logging System
+      - This store contains all the logging of the backend application.
+It is only accesse by the backend process and it does not send any data to any process.

+To see in detail the STRIDE Model Threat for each one of these components, you can read them in the [PDF](./threatmodel.pdf), including descriptions and mitigations.